tchang1997/tchang1997.github.io/_pages/about.md

 Recent News
 ======
+* **[05/01/2024]** My paper, "From Biased Selective Labels to Pseudo-Labels: An Expectation-Maximization Framework for Learning from Biased Decisions" was accepted at ICML 2024!
+We proposed a method for mitigating the impacts of biased missing lables -- more info coming soon.

 * **[03/27/2024]** I had the chance to give a lightning talk about my work in bias mitigation in the context of machine learning for healthcare for the [NIH Office of Data Science Strategy](https://odss-ai.pages.dev/).

 Publications